cory-weller/data-wrangling-R/03_column_operations/C.md

 # define vowel values
 vowels <- c('A','E','I','O','U')

-# reminder: %in% selects rows where a column matches anything in a set
+# %in% selects rows where a column matches anything in a set
 dat[group %in% vowels]

 # calculate standard deviation after subsetting